This Coding Tip was updated on 8/12/2022

 - Excision/removal of portion of the sigmoid colon (example is in the above paragraph)

 - Excision of lesion of the left lobe of the liver.
 This is stating that only an excision of the lesion was done and if that is supported by the details of the procedure, then it is coded as excision even when the surgeon may document the term “resection of lesion of the left lobe of the liver.”
 Unless the details of the surgery support that the entire left lobe of the liver was removed this is coded to the root operation “excision.”

 Root Operation “Resection”

-This root operation would be selected when the physician removes all of a body part without replacement.
+This root operation would be selected when the physician removes all a body part without replacement.
 When resection of an organ is completed, no portion of that specific organ is left behind.
 The body part key will be necessary on some of these to determine if certain lobes are considered a body part (such as lung or liver).
-If ICD-10-PCS contains a specific body part for anatomical subdivision of a body part, the root operation “resection” would be used when all of that specific lobe (anatomical subdivision) is removed.
+If ICD-10-PCS contains a specific body part for anatomical subdivision of a body part, the root operation “resection” would be used when all that specific lobe (anatomical subdivision) is removed.